superdesk/superdesk/README.md

 ## Run Superdesk locally using Docker

-You can start superdesk using the `docker compose.yml` file:
+You can start superdesk using the `docker-compose.yml` file:

 ```sh
 $ docker compose up -d